Ethan-schonfeld/SpineGAN/README.md

 Data from VinDr-SpineXR

+To use baseline stylegan2 baseline GAN model for SpineGAN: (to generate normal and abnormal spine radiographs)

-First pip install stylegan2 (below)
+pip install stylegan2_pytorch

 To prepare data from DICOM format run image_main.py which will convert DICOM to png form and preprocess (crop, downsample) the image.